-You've heard the expression, "Don't put all your eggs in one basket."
+You've heard the saying, "Don't put all your eggs in one basket."
 Sound advice, right?
 But in the vital area of transportation, America (and most of the rest of the world) has ignored this bit of wisdom: the vast majority of transportation for people or goods is powered by petroleum products, i.e., gasoline or diesel fuel.

 The purpose of this website is to introduce you to some of the choices of fuels to power your car or truck, and to compare these alternative fuels with petroleum fuels and with each other.
 Here's an outline of the site (there's also a full site map on another page):